 This is a fun activity for encouraging students to ask “yes” or “no” questions about a “mystery word” that someone is thinking of.
-The 20 Questions Game could be used as a good way to review any type of vocabulary that you have already covered in class.Kids, Adults
+The 20 Questions ESL Game can be used as a good way to review any type of vocabulary that you have already covered in class.

-20 Questions Game Preparation:
+20 Questions ESL Game Preparation:

 Pre-class preparation for this activity isn’t really necessary.
 Though, if you want, you could think of a few objects, people or things that you want your students to think about for answers to the game.

-20 Questions Game Guidelines:
+20 Questions ESL Game Guidelines:

 Tell them to use these types of questions that elicit either a “Yes” or “No” response.
 If the students’ levels are high enough, simply explain the rules verbally.

-Model an example before setting up the competition.
+Next, model an example before setting up the competition.
 Think of a simple word, like something that is easily visible in the classroom.
 You could even give them a hint first to speed things along.

 If they prefer not to be the center of attention, tell them to nominate someone else who would like to do it.